 The Emotional Toll of Chronic Illness

-Managing symptoms of atopic dermatitis is difficult enough, but emotional and mental challenges can also arise.
-Often, people aren’t just coping with one chronic condition, but several, and it can have a negative impact on their mental health and that of their caregivers.
+Managing symptoms of atopic dermatitis (eczema) is difficult enough, but emotional and mental challenges can also arise.
+Often, people are coping with not just one chronic condition, but several.
+This can have a negative impact on their mental health and that of their caregivers.

-Coping with mental health
+Coping with mental health problems

-The Mental Health survey was an online survey conducted with people living with chronic health conditions to gain insights to how physical health conditions impact emotional and mental health and vice versa.
+The Mental Health survey was an online survey conducted with people living with chronic health conditions to gain insights to how physical health conditions impact emotional and mental health, and vice versa.
 A total of 3,275 respondents completed the survey.